rjohnsen/threathunting-book/content/part-2/api-bulk-ingesting-logs.md

 ---

 {{% notice info %}}
 This script included on this page is not a Swiss army knife solution that parses all log formats on the planet.
 It is meant as an example on how to use the OpenSearch API.
-Further customizations to fit your log formats are expected.
+Further customisations to fit your log formats are expected.
 Please feel free to use the included script for inspiration.

 The included script is also available on [Github](https://github.com/rjohnsen/opensearch-python-shipper)
 {{% /notice %}}